 “What the hell’s wrong with your face?” he asked.

-My left hand went to my chin where I felt the beginning of the big cucumber like lump that was my leech.
+My left hand went to my chin where I felt the beginning of the big cucumber-like lump that was my leech.
 I put the captain’s .45, that I’d been clutching since before Keating’s death, down on the poncho next to the shelter-half’s opening.

 “Turn off the light,” I said, slowly getting to my feet.
 “Keating’s body is in his hooch until the choppers roll in at dawn.
 Your Colt is at your feet.”

 The light went off with a click, but not before I saw Billings come out of the hooch behind the captain.
-I wondered what kind of parlay they’d been having, while the world above them volleyed and thundered, or of they’d simply needed one another’s company to get through it.
+I wondered what kind of parlay they’d been having, while the world above them volleyed and thundered, or if they’d simply needed one another’s company to get through it.